joachim-n/action_link/README.txt

 TODO: write some documentation.

-needs core patch from https://www.drupal.org/project/drupal/issues/2987987
+NO PROB NOT! needs core patch from https://www.drupal.org/project/drupal/issues/2987987